 Besides exploring Albino’s search for acceptance and belonging, The Technopriests also explores Panepha’s search for justice against the pirates who raped her.
-She is on a personal mission to castrate them all and aquires a ship in order to fulfil her task.
-However, she soon learns that certain vendettas are best left to the professionals.
+She is on a personal mission to castrate them all and acquires a ship in order to fulfil her mission.
+However, she soon learns that certain vendettas can come at a high price indeed.

 She is tricked and captured by Ulritch the Red (one of the pirates who raped her) and finds herself his unwilling concubine; used and abused at his whim.
 While Onyx learns that Ulritch is her father and is elevated to a higher status.

 Poor Almagro however, in a cruel twist of fate find himself cleaning puke and Onyx has no sympathy for her brother’s plight whatsoever, which is only to be expected!

 However, through some scheming on the part of Gorth (Ulritch’s right hand man), a former accomplice Thark the Gray overthrows the red tyrant.

 It seems his time in prison has reformed him, and he is set on winning the love of Panepha, who despises him, as does her son Almagro even though Thark is his father.

 However, she eventually gives in and feels that she finally has a chance at happiness, of course, this being the Jodoverse things can change at any given moment!
 In another cruel twist of fate, they find themselves stranded on a female dominated planet and are taken prisoner.
 The childish Almagro is crowned a queen/king due to his likeness to their divine goddess-god!
 I mean, what can go wrong now?